 - The cat may become very lethargic and may show jaundice (yellowing of the skin) and icterus.

 Anorexia and weight loss can also be symptoms of other diseases, such as liver cancer or pancreatic disease.
 Fatty liver disease can only be accurately diagnosed conclusively through tests.
-A complete blood profile may indicate increased liver enzymes, and the diagnosis can be confirmed with a liver biopsy done under light anesthesia, with a large needle through the skin.
+A complete blood profile may indicate increased liver enzymes, and the diagnosis can be confirmed with an ultrasound guided liver biopsy done under anesthesia, with a large needle through the skin.

 Although primary FLS can be readily treated if caught early, when left untreated, the disease moves rapidly and is always fatal.